What is the ABLE Act?

 Can I make a tax-free transfer of funds from an existing 529 college savings account to an ABLEnow account?

 Yes, families who have a 529 college savings plan can transfer funds to an ABLEnow account without incurring any tax or penalty.
 The rollover can be in amounts up to the annual ABLE contribution limit.
 Both accounts must have the same beneficiary or be a qualifying member of the beneficiary’s family.
-For more information on who is a qualifying family member, please see the Program-to-Program transfer or Contributions form.
+For more information, read How to Transfer 529 Funds to ABLEnow.